Increase Employee Engagement by Setting Simple Goals

 Track Goals and Progress in a Performance Management System

-We’ve implemented the concepts above for a number of our clients, and we built the BLOOM® performance management system on the idea of simplicity, too.
-(We’ve also talked about goals in other blog posts, including one about defining competencies, values, and goals.)
+We’ve implemented the concepts above for several of our clients, and we built the BLOOM performance management system on the idea of simplicity as well. ( Search our blog as we’ve also talked about goals in other blog posts, including one about defining competencies, values, and goals.)

 1. Set a clear, specific objective